 The supervising physician(s) complete evaluations of the resident’s performance at the concluson of each experience.
 The attending and the resident must review the content of these evaluations at mid and end of month rotation feedback.
 The resident may, on occasion, need to initiate the review.

 Clinical Competency Committee

-In consulation with the categorical clinical competency committees, resident performance is evaluated at least two times per year by the Med-Peds core faculty.
+In consultation with the categorical clinical competency committees, resident performance is evaluated at least two times per year by the Med-Peds core faculty.

 Resident Performance is evaluated using the six competencies as defined in the